codewithdani/weather_app/README.md

 ![Weather App Screenshot](screenshot.png)

 The Weather App is a simple web application that allows users to check real-time weather information for any location around the world.
-It provides temperature, humidity, and weather conditions for a selected city.
+It provides temperature, status, and feels like  weather conditions for a selected city.
 This `README.md` file provides information about the app, its features, and how to set it up and use it.

 ## Features